USC cancels graduation ceremony and dozens are arrested on other campuses as anti-war protests grow

 Muir said police lifted her by her arms and legs and carried her away.
 Along with other students, Muir was charged Thursday with trespassing and disorderly conduct.

-Emerson College leaders had earlier warned students that the alley has a public right-of-way and city authorities had threatened to take action if the protesters didn’t leave.
+Emerson College leaders had warned students that the alley was a public right-of-way and city authorities had threatened to take action if the protesters didn’t leave.
 Emerson canceled classes Thursday, and Boston police said four officers suffered injuries that were not life-threatening during the confrontation.

 The University of Texas at Austin campus was much calmer Thursday after 57 people were jailed and charged with criminal trespass a day earlier.
 University officials pulled back barricades and allowed demonstrators onto the main square beneath the school’s iconic clock tower.

-The gathering of students and some faculty was protesting both the war and Wednesday’s arrests, when state troopers in riot gear and on horseback bulldozed into protesters, forcing hundreds of students off the school’s main lawn.
+Thursday's gathering of students and some faculty protested both the war and Wednesday’s arrests, when state troopers in riot gear and on horseback bulldozed into protesters, forcing hundreds of students off the school’s main lawn.

 Jail records showed 22 people arrested by Emory police were charged with disorderly conduct.